dailystory/docs/articles/campaigns/index.md

 * Structuring campaigns

 ## Create a Campaign
-To create a campaign, either click the Create Campaign link in the top menu bar or navigate to Campaigns > Campaigns and select + Create from the Campaign's sidebar menu:
+To create a campaign, either click the Create Campaign link in the top menu bar or navigate to Campaigns > Campaigns and select + Create from the Campaign's sidebar menu.

 ![Create a Campaign](/articles/campaigns/campaigns-08.png "Create a Campaign")